 - 6 to 7 Saffron strands

-- 1/2 to 3/4 cup Sugar (Vary as per taste)
+- ½ to ¾ cup Sugar (Vary as per taste)

-- 2 tbsp Cashews broken
+- 2 tablespoon Cashews broken

-- 2 tbsp Almonds broken
+- 2 tablespoon Almonds broken

-- 1 tbsp Raisins
+- 1 tablespoon Raisins

-Remove the skin of cardamom and separate the seeds.
+- Remove the skin of cardamom and separate the seeds.
 Crush the seeds in mortar and pestle and keep it aside.

-Add the roasted nuts along with crushed cardamom powder to the kheer and simmer for one more minute.
+- Add the roasted nuts along with crushed cardamom powder to the kheer and simmer for one more minute.
 Switch off the flame.

-Doodhpak is now ready.
+- Doodh pak or Kheer is now ready.
 Serve hot or chilled and enjoy.